-- We offer a continuum of education, consisting of three individual programmes.
+- We offer a continuum of education, consisting of four individual programmes.
 We span the years from kindergarten to a pre-university diploma.
-While we are traditionally known for the Diploma Programme, IB World Schools increasingly offer all three programmes.
+While we are traditionally known for the Diploma Programme, IB World Schools increasingly offer all four programmes.

 - We are proud of our reputation for high quality education sustained for over 35 years.
 Our curriculum represents the best from many different countries rather than the exported national system of any one.
 Our challenging Diploma Programme assessment is recognized by the world's leading universities.
 We maintain our high standards by actively training and supporting teachers, and by authorizing and evaluating IB World Schools.